Index Time

 Sometimes we have logs that takes time to get ingested.
 When building an alert base off these logs, you may want to use index time instead of event time.

-.” - Useful when we want to expand the search and see if the blocked ip managed to bruteforce their way into legit account previously.
+This search is example when you want to “search for successful login from loginlog sourcetype where Ip address is included in the list of blocked IPs indexed in the last 120 minutes.” - Useful when we want to expand the search and see if the blocked ip managed to bruteforce their way into legit account previously.

 sourcetype="loginlog" [